-- University-wide General Studies Courses not offered by the FLA.
+University-wide General Studies Courses not offered by the FLA.
 These courses can be counted as General Studies electives only.
-The courses are listed in the 2017 Academic Handbook (2017 年度履修要覧). - Faculty-wide General Studies Courses 学全科目(Gakuzen kamoku) These courses not offered by the FLA may be counted as General Studies electives and Specialized Education electives courses, up to 16 credits.
-The courses are listed in the 2017 Academic Handbook (2017 年度履修要覧).
+The courses are listed in the 2018 Academic Handbook (2018 年度履修要覧).

 § a352 Language Courses

 - Japanese language courses.

 - Language courses for FLA students (conducted in English).

 - Language courses (conducted in Japanese).